psychemedia/storytelling-notes/eurydice-news-reports.md

 In reference to this sad catastrophe the following was received at the Admiralty last night:–

-"J. G. Liwsey, Venfcnor, the Right Hon.
-W. H. Smrth, M.P., Admiralty, London"
+"J. G. Livesey, Ventnor, the Right Hon.
+W. H. Smith, M.P., Admiralty, London"

 "Her Majesty's training-ship Eurydice capsized in a sudden squall, off Dunnose, at half-past four this afternoon, and went down at once.